-Please take care of yourself and your guitar when carrying out any guitar wiring work and I cannot be held responsible for any damage caused by in-experience or incorrect techniques used.
+Please take care of yourself and your guitar when carrying out any guitar wiring work as James' Home of Tone cannot be held responsible for any damage caused by dangerous or incorrect techniques used.

 Helpful Information / Fitting Guides

-SOLDERLESS wiring harness fitting guide - Please read before solderless install
+SOLDERLESS wiring harness fitting guide -Please read before solderless install

 Solderless pickup wire type guide and install info - Please read before solderless install